deancochran/deancochran.github.io/src/posts/designing-ml-systems-book-review.md

 The author begins by addressing common misconceptions, noting that despite the hype, "machine learning is not a magic tool that can solve all problems."
 She defines an ML system as "a vague wrapping term for all the interfaces, data algorithms, infrastructure, and hardware that are used in Machine Learning applications."

-> "While most of us are comfortable using a microwave without understanding how it works, many do not feel the same way about AI yet, especially if that AI makes important decisions about their lives."
+> While most of us are comfortable using a microwave without understanding how it works, many do not feel the same way about AI yet, especially if that AI makes important decisions about their lives.

 ## Data: The Real Game Changer